 One word: Fear.

-When I continually tried to stay on the raw food bandwagon (especially the fruit-focused diet), I felt that I “just wasn’t it doing it right,” that I had worked too long and hard to learn everything about the benefits of raw food and weight loss to stop.
+When I continually tried to stay on the raw food bandwagon (especially the fruit-focused diet), I felt that I “just wasn’t it doing it right,” that I had worked too long and hard to learn everything about the benefits of raw food (and its connection to weight loss) to stop.
 After all, what would that leave me with?
 Cooked food would only cause me to binge more–or so I thought.
-I was afraid of my own appetite, afraid of how “out-of-control” I would feel eating any cooked food (it just tasted too “stimulating”; i.e. DELICIOUS!).
+I was afraid of my own appetite, afraid of how “out-of-control” I would feel eating any cooked food (it just tasted too “stimulating”–now I would happily say, DELICIOUS!).
 I feared gaining weight, feared putting all the hours of research to waste, feared that if I didn’t at least try this raw food diet, I would never reach my running potential.
 Wasn’t eating only raw food going to get me to the top?
 After everything I had learned, wouldn’t it be a waste to just go backwards?

 I figured that if I just tweaked this or adjusted that, things would improve over time.
 After months of learning that protein would “leach the calcium from your bones,” that eating “cow pus” and “animal carcass” was supposedly “immoral,” that if you are strong enough to only eat fruit you will never get fat, I had all the reasons in the world to keep adhering to a diet that I thought would make me skinnier, would make me a better runner, would give me ultimate freedom from my abnormal relationship with food.
 When it got to the point where I gained weight even eating mostly fruit, I had brainwashed myself to fear not only cooked food, but all food.